Skip to main content

 Browse Jarrolds’ brilliant food hall before an exciting food-themed tour with Cheryl Cade

-Now you’re ready to embrace what Norwich has to offer, head down St Giles Street towards Jarrolds.
+Now you’re ready to embrace what Norwich has to offer, amble along St Giles Street and down Guildhall Hill towards Jarrolds.
 Our flagship independent department store is a must-visit when you’re in our fine city.
-Enter through their London Street entrance and head downstairs to Jarrolds’ fabulous food hall.
+Its attractive entrance gleams in the bright daylight, enticing you in.
+Enter through their London Street entrance and head downstairs with anticipation to Jarrolds’ fabulous food hall.

 For the main event, treat yourself to a Cheryl Cade food tour!
 Cheryl’s an award-winning tour guide, so it’s safe to say you’re in the right hands.
-We suggest her Beer, Sausage Roll & Pastry tour.
-It’s four hours, five venues, five beers and five pastries (including at least three sausage rolls)!
-Starting in Tombland, Cheryl will take you on a journey packed with tales of Norwich’s rich history, through the Lanes and to our 900-year-old market.
+We suggest her Beer, Sausage Roll & Pastry tour (selected dates, £53pp), a fusion of Cheryl’s most popular tours, including (probably) the only dedicated Sausage Roll tour in the UK!
+It’s four hours, five venues, five beers and five pastries (including at least three sausage rolls).
+Starting in Tombland, surrounded by grand Georgian buildings and budding trees, Cheryl will take you on a journey packed with tales of Norwich’s rich history, through our higgeldy piggedly Lanes and to our 900-year-old market.
+Take it from us, it’s a ‘banger’.

 Take note: Tombland is home to the Maids Head Hotel.
 As the oldest place of hospitality in the country, it would be rude not stay here, right?
-Especially when you can sample some of Norfolk’s best ales before heading up to your very own four-poster bed!
+Especially when you can sample some of Norfolk’s best ales before heading up to your very own four-poster bed and wake with views of Norwich Cathedral’s spire piercing cloudless cornflower skies.

 Yalm is a buzzing food hall- keep an eye out for their events!

 End your day on a high at Yalm.
 Housed in our beautiful Art Nouveau Royal Arcade, this buzzing food hall is perfect for any palette thanks to its selection of global kitchens.
 Think freshly made pasta, steaming bowls of ramen, juicy grilled meats and zingy fish tacos.
-If you time it right, there might be a DJ to dance the night away to!
+For a more relaxed evening, opt for a cosy booth downstairs with views onto the Royal Arcade’s beautiful tiles splashed in golden light as the sun sets.
+Or head upstairs to be in the heart of it all- if you time it right, there might be a DJ to dance the night away!

 The Assembly House/ Norwich Market/ Sir Toby’s Beers